 While driving a convertible with no hands (naturally) Arnold Schwarzenegger fires a bullet at an assailant.
 This inadvertently causes an ice cream cone to kill a man by flying into the back of his head.
 “Iced that guy,” says Arnie, “to cone a phrase.”
 Best or worst one-liner ever?
 Last Action Hero is nothing if not self-conscious.
 The film—about an 11-year-old kid who enters an alternate universe—is half-hearted as a satire but trashily enjoyable.

-Woody Allen’s enchanting rumination on art, romance and history follows a well-off writer (Owen Wilson) who is transported back in time to the 1920s while strolling the streets of Paris.
-Soon he meets the likes of Ernest Hemingway and F Scott Fitzgerald and falls in love with Picasso’s mistress (Marion Cotillard).
+Woody Allen’s enchanting rumination on art, romance and history follows a well-off writer (Owen Wilson) transported back in time to the 1920s while strolling the streets of Paris.
+Soon he meets the likes of Ernest Hemingway and F Scott Fitzgerald then falls in love with Picasso’s mistress (Marion Cotillard).
 Midnight in Paris contemplates the foggy charms of nostalgia, finding a fun and fresh perspective on romanticizing the past.

-British comedy troupe Monty Python had a great knack for merging realities, crafting jokes sort of from this world and sort of not.
+British troupe Monty Python had a great knack for merging realities, crafting jokes sort of from this world and sort of not.
 Instead of riding a horse, for instance, Arthur (Graham Chapman) mimes riding one while a man behind him simulates the noise of horse hooves.
 The joke makes no sense but it doesn’t have to.
-The film’s structure is patchy and sketch-like, though we wouldn’t have it any other way given the jokes flow thick and fast.
+The film’s structure is patchy and sketch-like, though we wouldn’t have it any other way given the gags flow thick and fast.

 He’s not a messiah, he’s a very naughty boy!
 Monty Python’s beloved satire on western religion observes history and legend from a just-to-the-side perspective, with a protagonist (Graham Chapman) who was born in the stable next door to Jesus.
-What could have been an exhausting single joke comedy is padded out into a consistently entertaining (at times riotously so) film full of mirth, all the way till the final rib-tickling musical number.
+What could have been an exhausting single joke comedy is padded out into a consistently entertaining (at times riotously so) film full of mirth—all the way till the final rib-tickling musical number.